Sustainable investment - What does that mean?

 Good conscience or sin – who wins the game?

 With investing in sustainability you can sleep well and always know that you do not co-finance the injustice of this world and take profit from the exploitation of others.
+Read more about how you can invest green.

 But how does it look from the return side?
 Does a sustainable investor earns less?
 This is a wide spread prejudice.
 But that is totally wrong.
 The opposite of sustainable investing would be sin investing.
 In the US you have a mutual fund that is doing exactly that, the US Mutual Vice Global Fund.
 The fund exclusively invests in the weapons, casino, tobacco and beverage industry.